 Tracking for Admission into the Upper Division Major

 By 60 hours, students must earn a cumulative grade point average of 2.8 or higher, and complete a required introductory statistics course (STA 2023) and at least 9 hours of criminology-related foundation courses with a 2.75 GPA in those courses.
 Foundation courses include introductory criminal justice/criminology courses (CCJ, CJL, or CJE prefixes) or courses (or their equivalents) from the following list: AMH 2010; AMH 2020; ANT 2000; ANT 2410; CCJ 3024; CCJ 3038; CJL 2000; ECO 2013; ECO 2023; PHI 2010; PHI 2630; POS 2041; POS 2112; PSY 2012: SYG 2000; SYG 2010.
 Students who begin at UF should have completed CCJ 3024 by 60 hours; transfer students may complete that course in their first semester at UF.

 Remember that you alone are responsible for keeping track of your progress through the major.
 The College’s Academic Advising Center handles college and university requirements and can be helpful to you for any questions about them (example, general education or distribution requirements).
-The Division’s Undergraduate Coordinator and advisors can help you with matters concerning the major.
-The Division will certify that you have met graduation requirements for the major; the Academic Advising Center will certify that you have met other graduation requirements.
+The Undergraduate Coordinator and advisors can help you with matters concerning the major.
+The Undergraduate Coordinator will certify that you have met graduation requirements for the major; the Academic Advising Center will certify that you have met other graduation requirements.
 Please seek advising in a timely manner.

 Total of 34 credits with at least a C grade.

 Courses Required of ALL majors (13 credits)